 Currently, DJJ's Division of Community Programs is responsible for RSC quality assurance.
 This division has several other responsibilities, such as providing coaching and technical assistance to CSUs.
-These other responsibilities were one

-MST and FFT are based on national models and have their own quality assurance and monitoring to ensure they are implemented with fidelity. reason for the delay in quality assurance, according to DJJ leadership.
-However, DJJ has a quality assurance unit that could better oversee RSCs (sidebar).
-Moving quality assurance responsibilities for the RSCs to the quality assurance unit could help ensure proper attention is given to reviews of RSCs.
+These other responsibilities were one reason for the delay in quality assurance, according to DJJ leadership.
+However, DJJ has a quality assurance unit that could better oversee these responsibilities (sidebar).
+Moving quality assurance responsibilities for the RSCs to the quality assurance unit could help ensure that proper attention is given to reviews of RSCs.